Duncan K. McRae: Civil War

 When the American Civil War began Governor Ellis, shortly before he died in office, appointed McRae as commanding officer of the 5th North Carolina Infantry Regiment with the rank of Colonel in the Confederate States Army.
 During July the regiment was sent northwards to join the Army of the Potomac and was assigned to the brigade of Brig.Gen.
 James Longstreet.
 It participated in the First Battle of Manassas though McRae was absent ill.
 He commanded his regiment, now in the brigade of Jubal Early, during the Peninsula Campaign and fought in the Battle of Williamsburg.
 There he was wounded while leading a charge against troops under Gen. Winfield Scott Hancock.
 As the wound was only minor he stayed on the field and temporarily took command of the brigade when Gen. Early was wounded; later relinquishing command to Samuel Garland Jr. McRae fought in the Seven Days Battles but afterwards sickness and complications from his wound forced him leave his unit again.

 Colonel McRae was able to return in time to command his regiment during the Maryland Campaign.
 He took over the brigade again after the death of Samuel Garland Jr. at South Mountain, leading it into the maelstrom of the Battle of Antietam where it nearly perished.
 McRae himself was badly wounded but again stayed with his command until after the battle when he was hospitalized.
 When the recuperating colonel was passed over for promotion, the later going to Alfred Iverson Jr., he resigned his commission; effective on November 13, 1862.

 McRae wrote letters describing the actions of the Maryland Campaign that survived as of today.
 In particular, he noted that at the Battle of South Mountain he was able to keep Garland's brigade fighting for two more hours after Samuel Garland death.
-At Antietam, he admitted that, "the unaccountable panic occurred, when I was left along on the field, with only Capatin Withers of Caswell and perhaps one other officer, and I had just gotten off, when I encountered ...
+At Antietam, he admitted that, "the unaccountable panic occurred, when I was left along on the field, with only Captain Withers of Caswell and perhaps one other officer, and I had just gotten off, when I encountered ...
 General Lee, and it was while, with him I was trying to get some men out of the Hay Stacks that a piece of shell struck me in the forehead."

 In 1863 the new Governor of North Carolina, Zebulon B. Vance, appointed McRae a special envoy and purchase agent; sending him to southern Europe to find a market for cotton and to procure supplies.
 After his return, and a failed run for the Confederate Congress, McRae found another Raleigh-based newspaper, The Confederate.